-- To change the On / Off states of the alarms while the radio is in Standby or while switched on, press and release the Alarm button.
-The display will cycle through No Alarm, Alarm 1 enabled, Alarm 2 enabled or Alarms 1 and 2 enabled. - To change the detailed alarm settings while the radio is in Standby or while switched on, press and hold the Alarm button.
-This will cause the Alarms menu to be displayed.
-Then skip to step 5 below. - Alternatively to change the alarm settings while the radio is switched on using the menus, press the Menu button to access the menu for the current mode.
+- If your radio is in stand-by mode, press and hold the Alarm button (preset 1) to display the Alarms menu.
+Go to step 3. - If your radio is switched on, press the Menu button to access the menu for the current mode.
 Rotate the Tuning/Select control until 'Main menu' is highlighted on the display.
-Press the control to enter the 'Main menu'. - Rotate the Tuning/Select control until 'Alarms' is selected on the display.
+Press the control to enter the main menu. - Rotate the Tuning/Select control until 'Alarms' is selected on the display.
 Press the control to see the current alarm settings.
-If no change is required, press the Menu or Back buttons to exit - Rotate the Tuning/Select control until the desired alarm (1 or 2) is highlighted on the display.
-Press the control to enter alarm setup. - 6.
+If no change is required, press the Menu or Back buttons to exit. - 3.
+Rotate the Tuning/Select control until the desired alarm (1 or 2) is highlighted on the display.
+Press the control to enter alarm setup. - 4.
 Rotate the Tuning/Select control until 'Time' is highlighted on the display.
 Press the control to adjust the alarm time. - Rotate the Tuning/Select control to choose the alarm hour.
 Press the control to confirm the setting. - Rotate the Tuning/Select control to choose the alarm minute.
 Press the control to confirm the setting.
-The display will then return to the alarm setting menu.
-If the radio has been set to use a 12 hour clock format, there will also be an option here for setting AM or PM for the alarm time.
+The display will then return to the alarm setting menu. - If the radio has been set to use a 12 hour clock format, there will also be an option here for setting AM or PM for the alarm time.